jsthomas/simple-ocaml-shell/README.md

 ## How do I build and test the project?

-Assuming you have `dune` [installed](https://dune.build/install), you should be able to set the project up by running
+Assuming you have `dune` [installed](https://dune.build/install), you should be able to build the shell by running

 ```
 dune build
 mv _build/default/osh.exe osh
 ```

+I built this project using version 4.11.1 of the compiler.

 The second command isn't strictly necessary, I just prefer to use the program without it's default `.exe` extension.